Iomante: Interpretations

 So the gift to the bear-god is in part a bribe to induce its return (or blessing).
 In fact, during the iomante, the reciting of the yukar is deliberately interrupted at climactic spot, so that the frustrated god will return to hear the rest of it.

-Similar rites are known among the hunter people of the taiga terrain of the Eurasian polar regions, such as the Nivkh people around Sakhalin.
+Similar bear-sending rites are known among the hunter people of the taiga terrain of the Eurasian polar regions, such as the Nivkh people around Sakhalin.

 The prefectural government of Hokkaido issued a notification signed by the governor in 1955 that declared iomante a "savage rite", that de facto banned the practice.
 The notification was revoked in April 2007.

 Progress of the rite

 The shogunate official Murakami Shimanojō (村上島之允) pen named Hata Awakimaro (秦檍麿) painted Ezo-shima kikan (蝦夷島奇観) annotated with inscriptions.
 This is perhaps the oldest documentary attestation to "iomante".

 The painting has been recopied many times over by a number of artists (including the 1807 held by the Tokyo National Museum).

 It contains 5 scenes relating to the bear-sending ceremony: